TrueLevelSA/core-cbc-casper/README.md

 ## Example

-We present an example of naive consensus protocol: a ternary consensus that uses the generic type `message::Message<Estimator, sender::Trait>` implementation to generate the protocol.
+We present an example of naive consensus protocol: a ternary consensus that uses the generic type `message::Message<Estimator, validator::Trait>` implementation to generate the protocol.

 ## Known limitations